 - Deployment URLs require users to log in before they can open them.

-- The production deployment runs as a single instance instead of standard high-availability production scaling.
+- The production deployment runs at a lower scale.

 After your project goes live, earlier draft deployments existing in Reunite still retain access protection.